abbr/Unippear/README.md

 ```
 The URL of *header.css* remains to be *//&lt;my-unippearHost&gt;/css/header.css*.

+### Access Control
+Without access control, an external site can easily spoof yours. *Unippear* prevents unauthorized access by validating the incoming request against a whitelist in file */client-whitelist.json*.
+If the *Referer* or *Origin* (used by CORS) request header are supplied, then they must match at least one RegEx patterns of the whitelist.

 ### Implementation
-After you have checked out live demo, familiar with directory structure, understood the function of loader and EJS template engine, you can build your site layout service by:
+After you have checked out live demo, familiar with directory structure, loader, EJS template engine and access control, you can build your site layout service by:

 1. [installing](#installation) *Unippear*
 2. replacing files in */public/assets* with your own assets.
+3. updating /client-whitelist.json with a list of authorized client URL patterns.
-3. launching *Unippear* by running `bin/www`.
+4. launching *Unippear* by running `bin/www`.
 By default, the process listens on port 3000.
 To change port, either modify */bin/www* or set env PORT before launching node.
 Running *Node* as a service or setting up a front-end reverse proxy are beyond the scope of this document.
 It's easy to google a solution.

 ### Serving
-*Unippear* layout is served by adding following Javascript to a client website page:
+*Unippear* layout is served by adding following Javascript to an authorized client website page:
 ```
 <script type="text/javascript" src="//<your-unippearHost>/index.js"></script>
 <script type="text/javascript">